HERO-MDH/DASS-Differentiable-Architecture-Search-for-Sparse-Neural-Networks/README.md

 # DASS: Differentiable Architecture Search for Sparse Neural Networks

 This repository contains code and trained models for the DASS paper [DASS: Differentiable Architecture Search for Sparse Neural Networks](https://dl.acm.org/doi/10.1145/3609385).
-DASS is a method for searching architectures of a network with pruned weights.
-When using the same pruning method, our searched architectures outperform other pruned networks whose architectures are well known floating-point networks.
-Our searched architectures also achieve competitive results with non-pruned networks.
+DASS proposes a new method to search for sparsity-friendly neural architectures.
+It is done by adding two new sparse operations to the search space and modifying the search objective.
+We propose two novel parametric SparseConv and SparseLinear operations in order to expand the search space to include sparse operations.
+In particular, these operations create a flexible search space due to their use of sparse parametric versions of linear and convolutional operations.
+The proposed search objective lets us train the architecture based on the sparsity of the search space operations.

 ## This repository

 The contents of this repository are as follows:

-* [PRDARTS/](PRDARTS) contains the code for search pruned network.
+* [PRDARTS/](DASS) contains the code to search sparse networks.
-* [hydra/](hydra) contains the code for pruning method.
+* [hydra/](hydra) contains the code for the pruning method.
-* [scripts/](scripts) contains utility functions to evaluate the resluts.
+* [scripts/](scripts) contains utility functions to evaluate the results.
-* [figures/](figures) contains the main figures of results.
+* [figures/](figures) contains the main figures of the results.

 ## Requirements
 ```